Understanding All-Risks Insurance: What You Need to Know

-Disable ads (and more) with a membership for a one time $2.99 payment
+Disable ads (and more) with a premium pass for a one time $4.99 payment

-Which of the following is not a group of exclusions under all-risks policies?
+Now, let’s dive into the question at hand: which of the following is not a group of exclusions under all-risks policies?

 1. Losses that are accidental.